AI Tool Picks

 If you want the best overall AI coding tool in 2026, I would start with Cursor AI.
 It is the tool I reach for when I need to build features across several files, understand a codebase, or get a useful implementation plan before editing.

 If you already live in VS Code and mostly want autocomplete, GitHub Copilot is still a strong pick.
-It is cheaper than Cursor Pro, easy to adopt, and very good at finishing predictable code.
+Copilot Pro is cheaper than Cursor Pro, it is easy to adopt, and it is very good at finishing predictable code.

 If you want a free or budget-friendly option, I would test Windsurf and Codeium.
 Windsurf feels closer to a full AI editor.
 Codeium is more of a practical assistant that gives you useful help without asking for much.